-Who This Course is For
+Who This Course Is For

 This course is for developers who want to get genuinely good at Claude Code – not just use it, but understand how it works and how to extend it.
 It's designed for our team at Cognito, but the principles apply to anyone building with Claude Code.

 You don't need to be an expert developer.
 You do need to be comfortable in a terminal and willing to experiment.
+Whether you've never used AI for coding, you've dabbled with ChatGPT for code snippets, or you're already using Cursor or Copilot daily – this course takes you from wherever you are to confidently running Claude Code as part of your daily workflow.

-First, you discuss.
-Brainstorm approaches.
-Ask Claude to challenge your assumptions.
-Have it reason about trade-offs — it has your full codebase as context, which makes it a better planning partner than most alternatives.
-Then, once you've aligned on a direction, you let it execute — writing code, running tests, iterating on failures.
+The thing that trips most people up is that Claude Code is both a collaborator and an executor, and the best results come from using it as both.
+First, you discuss – brainstorm approaches, ask Claude to challenge your assumptions, have it reason about trade-offs.
+Because it has access to your full codebase, it's often a better planning partner than you might expect.
+Then, once you've aligned on a direction, you let it execute – writing code, running tests, iterating on failures, all without you needing to intervene at each step.

 Think of it as pair programming.
 You wouldn't hand a pair partner a task and walk away – you'd discuss the approach first, then one of you drives while the other navigates.
 Claude Code works the same way: discuss first, execute second.